Frequently Asked Questions (Kindergarten - 8th Grade)

 How Religious is Kadima? +

-Kadima is part of The Schechter Day School Network, which is an organization of Jewish day schools who identify with Conservative Judaism.
+Kadima is an independent community school which is not affiliated with any one Jewish denomination.
 Students attend Hebrew and Judaic Studies classes daily in conjunction with our integrated curriculum model.
 They experience weekly T’filah and Shabbat in the Bet Knesset.
 We are a Kosher campus and all male students in the Elementary School must wear Kippot (optional for female students).
 Kadima is unique in that our community represents a wide range of observances and is accepting and engaging of all.